-All scholars must meet the following three criteria to be selected by school personnel: strong academic effort, leadership potential, and good citizenship.
+All scholars must meet the following three criteria to be selected by school personnel: strong academic effort, leadership potential, and good character.
 As long as students continue to meet these standards, they may remain in our program through graduation.

 Students who demonstrate strong academic effort:

 - complete assignments and take pride in their schoolwork.

 - strive to do their best in all school subjects.

 - set good examples for classmates and exhibit high personal standards.

 - make good decisions and accept responsibility for their decisions.

 - possess strong communication skills and listen effectively to others.